Making a Wooden Wheel Barrow

-I chose to adopt Bernard Jones' design with minor modifications in construction and materials.
+I chose to adopt the design illustrated by Bernard Jones with some modifications in construction and materials.
 As the wheel components dried over the summer, I purchased kiln-dried ash for the chassis elements (excluding the main barrow).
-The design intent for the wheelbarrow was to enable easy disassembly for storage purposes when not in use.
+The design intent for the wheel barrow was to enable easy disassembly for storage purposes when not in use.
+The materials used in the construction are listed at the end of this section.

 Making the Felloes and Spokes.